 Various protocols are in place in our dental office to prevent cross-contamination of infectious diseases and bloodborne pathogens.
-We use appropriate disinfectants for the contact time that’s necessary in order to effectively reduce the bacteria present on surfaces.
+We use appropriate filters and disinfectants for the contact time that’s necessary in order to effectively reduce the bacteria present on surfaces.
 Our sterilization protocols include the use of internal and external indicators and biological monitoring of our filters and sterilizers.
 Lastly, our dental water lines are disinfected and regularly tested to eliminate transmitting diseases from patient to patient.
-The new dental units are specifically designed to help eliminate this phenomenon.
+Our new dental units are specifically designed to help eliminate this phenomenon.

 If the patient reports signs or symptoms of fever or respiratory illness, they are encouraged to contact their medical care provider.
 We will reschedule as needed.

 All eligible employees are fully vaccinated and are screened for symptoms of COVID-19.
 They are encouraged to stay home if they or anyone in their household are positive for COVID 19 symptoms.
 In addition, they are given regular reviews of infection control protocols to ensure everyone’s safety during this time.

 PERSONAL PROTECTIVE EQUIPMENT

-At a minimum, the use of level 3 surgical masks with a face shield will be worn when treating patients.
+At a minimum, the use of level 3 surgical masks and gowns will be worn when treating patients.
 You may also see us wearing N95 masks and face shields.

 Our state of the art sterilization center implements biological monitoring and chemical indicators to meet three critical variables of time, temperature, and steam.
 This evaluates the sterilization ability of the autoclave directly through the killing of resistant organisms.